Codeception/Codeception/docs/modules/FTP.md

 ### dontSeeFileFoundMatches

-Checks if file does not exists in path on the remote FTP/SFTP system, using regular expression as filename.
+Checks if file does not exist in path on the remote FTP/SFTP system, using regular expression as filename.
 DOES NOT OPEN the file when it's exists

  * `param` $regex